yufiievershade/Left-4-Dead-2-Archipelago/README.md

 For installing all of these things above, please refer to their instructions for installation.

-After you have installed Sourcemod and Metamod into your Left 4 Dead 2 installation, be sure to download everything from the releases page and sort them into the following locations.
+After you have installed all of the things above, be sure to download everything from the releases page and sort them into the following locations.
 1. All smx files go into your SteamLibrary\steamapps\common\Left 4 Dead 2\left4dead2\addons\sourcemod\plugins folder

 2. The Archipelago folder goes into your SteamLibrary\steamapps\common\Left 4 Dead 2\left4dead2\addons\sourcemod\data folder